-ANY successful methods in image processing and com-puter vision rely on statistical models for images, and it is of continuing interest to develop improved models, both in terms of their ability to precisely capture image structures, and their practicality for use in applications.
-A common method of constructing such statistical models is to first identify statistical properties of photographic images, and then develop probabilistic models that capture these properties.
-The first step in this process is to choose a representation (typically, a linear basis) in which the statistical properties are more simply described.
+ANY successful methods in image processing and L computer vision rely on statistical models for images and it is of continuing interest to develop improved models, both in terms of their ability to precisely capture image structures and their practicality for use in applications.
+A common method of constructing such statistical models is to first identify statistical properties of photographic images and then develop probabilistic models that capture these properties.
+The first step in this process is to choose a representation (typically, a linear basis) in which the statistical properties are better revealed.
 Early research in image statistics was based primarily on pixel and Fourier representations.
-But over the past two decades, numerous studies have demonstrated that linear image decompositions based on multi-scale multi-orientation localized basis functions (loosely referred to as "wavelets") are particularly effective in revealing statistical regularities of photographic images.
-For instance, wavelet coefficients of photographic images generally have highly kurtotic non-Gaussian marginal distributions [1], [2], [3], and the amplitudes of nearby coefficients are strongly correlated [4], [5], [6].
+But over the past two decades, numerous studies have demonstrated that linear image decompositions based on multiscale oriented localized basis functions (loosely referred to as "wavelets") are particularly effective in revealing statistical regularities of photographic images.
+For instance, multiscale subband coefficients of photographic images generally have highly kurtotic non-Gaussian marginal distributions [1], [2], [3] and the amplitudes of nearby coefficients are strongly correlated [4], [5], [6].

-A variety of parametric models have been proposed to capture these regularities, including the generalized Laplacian [7], [8], [9], [10], the Bessel K [11], the multi-variate Student's t-distribution [12], the α -stable family [13] and the Cauchy distribution [14].
-All of these non-Gaussian statistical models can be unified under the flexible semi-parametric density family known as Gaussian scale mixtures (GSMs) [15], [16].
-By definition, a GSM density
+A variety of parametric models has been proposed to capture these regularities, including the generalized Laplacian [7], [8], [9], [10], the Bessel K [11], the multivariate Student's t-distribution [12], the α -stable family [13], and the Cauchy distribution [14].
+All of these non-Gaussian statistical models can be unified under a flexible semiparametric density family known as Gaussian scale mixtures